Author’s note: This article originally appeared on Pink Pocket Review.

 Calamansi (Citrus microcarpa) is available all-year round locally in the Philippines.
 Others call it calamondin.
 It is a citrus fruit that combines the features of lime and lemon, fruits that are rarely found in the country.
 Thus, calamansi is the best alternative to lime and lemon in cooking.

 But for a drink, there are times that the price of calamansi goes up.
 So it’s not every day that I can have fresh calamansi juice for breakfast or snack.

 Luckily, I discovered Locally Blended Juice Drink, a juice NutriAsia claims is made from homegrown fruits.
-It comes in different flavors and packed in an eco-friendly recyclable can.
+It comes in different flavors and packed in an eco-friendly recyclable can or bottle.

 One of its variant is called “Calamansi’z The Day” to name the flavor.
 If you’re going to read the other variants’ names, you’ll chuckle on how NutriAsia’s team creatively played their words.

 One can is 240 ml which is a little less than a glass.
 For me, one glass is 250 ml.
 It is recommended to serve it well-chilled and shake before drinking which I religiously did.